empovit/openshift-on-vmware-with-vgpu/README.md

 ## Cleanup

-In most cases it should be enough to destroy the provisioned Equinix Metal machines:
+In most cases it should be enough to:

+1. Destroy the provisioned Equinix Metal machines

 ```sh
 terraform destroy --var-file=../tmp/terraform.tfvars
 ```

+2. Delete the SNO cluster from the [Red Hat Cloud Console](https://console.redhat.com/openshift/assisted-installer/clusters/)